CRWR 2013 - The Writer's Voice: Intersections in Writing

 Course Learning OutcomesAfter successfully completing this course students should be able to:

-3. Prepare and deliver polished and carefully edited examples of creative writing (through a series of exercises and drafts)
+3. Prepare and deliver polished and carefully edited samples of creative writing (through a series of exercises and drafts).

-5. Engage constructively and respectfully with their peers
+5. Engage productively and respectfully with their peers.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge